undt-group-handbook/undt-handbook-v1.0/book/template/resources/index.md

-# UNDT Materials database
+# UNDb - The UNDT Materials Database

-The materials database, informally called the UNDb, is a tool developed for the UNDT Group in collaboration with the [Solid Mechanics Research Group (SMRG)](https://www.bristol.ac.uk/engineering/research/solids/).
+The UNDT Materials Database, or UNDb, is a tool developed for the UNDT Group in collaboration with the [Solid Mechanics Research Group (SMRG)](https://www.bristol.ac.uk/engineering/research/solids/).
 It is hosted by the [Research Data Storage Facility (RDSF)](https://www.bristol.ac.uk/acrc/research-data-storage-facility/) and is accessible from a Microsoft Access client saved on the [Sharepoint](https://uob.sharepoint.com/:f:/r/teams/grp-UNDTGroup/Shared%20Documents/UNDb).
 It contains data relating to every sample we have stored in the lab, including material, defect types, etc.

 ## How to get started